redwoodjs/redwood-office-hours/2022-10-19-snaplet-copycat-seeds/README.md

 Seed data should be small and purposeful, so that it is quick to run on migrations and database resets.

-For larger datasets, use a separate script to seed the database suing a CSV file and Postgres's COPY command
+For larger datasets, use a separate script to seed the database using a CSV file and Postgres's COPY command

 ## Our Schema